We meet Matt and Manon from Lost in Frenchlation, a company that puts English subtitles on French movies in Paris.

 Listen to the chat in by clicking play below.

-And as promised, here’s the video from the quickfire round.
+And as promised, here’s a link to the video from the quickfire round.

 Here are the trailers from the five movies they mentioned: